scriptituk/tv-test-card-maker/README-beta.md

 ## Template elements

-These are graphic components that make up the test pattern, such as the graticule, letterbox, step wedge, corner stripes, border.
+These are graphic components that make up the test pattern, such as the graticule, streak box, step wedge, corner stripes, border.

 <details><summary>group <code>BBCbw</code> elements</summary>